Catsofsuffering/Catsofsuffering.github.io/source/_posts/vulnhub-Narak通关记录.md

 chitragupt
 ```

-{% blockquote Kali man-db %}
-Beef is a flexible interpreter for the Brainfuck programming language.
+>Beef is a flexible interpreter for the Brainfuck programming language.
 It  can  be configured using the options described below, making it possible to run Brainfuck programs that make assumptions about the behavior of the interpreter.
 Beef sets no arbitrary limit to the size of the memory tape used by the program, and allocates memory cells as they are needed.
-{% endblockquote %}

 ~~在这卡了很久，还是打靶太少了。~~